wikkii/win-install-java/README.md

-# win-install-java
+HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\DataCollection# win-install-java
 puppet module to install a list of programs and java development environment on windows

 To use this module simply copy the java-win-install module folder into your puppet modules folder and add it to your site.pp

-NOTE: this module requires puppetlabs/windows module to be installed
+NOTE: this module requires puppetlabs/windows module to be installed on the master

+$ puppet module install puppetlabs/windows

 ##packages